The Acquisition and Leveraged Finance Review: Argentina

 Most common tax issues concern income tax and value added tax.
 There are several issues affecting acquisition financing in this jurisdiction that tend to determine the viability of a transaction.

 Acquisition of a company can be carried out as a stock purchase or as an asset purchase, the latter having a special procedure of transfer as an ongoing concern.
-Transfer of assets or transfer as an ongoing concern is taxed at 30 per cent of the value of the transferred assets, minus acquisition costs and expenses.
+Transfer of assets or transfer as an ongoing concern is taxed at 25 per cent, 30 per cent or 35 per cent (depending on the annual taxable net income) of the value of the transferred assets, minus acquisition costs and expenses.
 Furthermore, VAT of 21 per cent is applied to the purchase of all movable assets, whereas certain capital goods are taxed with VAT of 10.5 per cent.

 Pursuant to the Income Tax Law, the sale of shares is levied for:

-- Argentine legal entities: at a 30 per cent income tax rate over the net income (difference between the purchase value and the acquisition cost, minus expenses);
+- Argentine legal entities: at a 25 per cent, 30 per cent or 35 per cent income tax rate (depending on their annual taxable net income) over the net income (difference between the purchase value and the acquisition cost, minus expenses);

 - Argentine individuals: would be exempted as long as the transfer is: